wp-plugins/wm-jqmath/readme.txt

 == Frequently Asked Questions ==

 The usage of this plugin is quite straight forward.
 You just need to know how to use the jqMath syntax.
 However, if you have any questions please read this FAQ:

+= The formulas are not rendering =
+Make sure you added the shortcode [enable_jqmath] at the beginning of your post.

 = How can I insert a formula? =